stackbuilders/tutorials/tutorials/haskell/gui-application/tutorial.md

    our purposes, we don't need the command line arguments, so let's wrap it with the `void`.

-2. Next, we need a window to build interface of our calculator inside it.
+2. Next, we need a window to build the interface of our calculator inside it.
 To create a new top-level window we use the `newWindow` action.
-It returns opaque `Window` value that can be used to manipulate the window.
+It returns an opaque `Window` value that can be used to manipulate the window.

 3. After creation of a new window we typically want to change some parameters and then render it.
 For now we just render the window “as is”,